catmaid/circuitmap/README.md

 Typically, this process takes not longer than a few seconds.
 Depending on the setup of the CATMAID instance, the front-end will refresh automatically, once the data is ready (if [WebSockets/ASGI](https://catmaid.readthedocs.io/en/stable/websockets.html) is enabled).
-Alterantively the current view can be reloaded by clicking on the *Tracing Tool* icon.
+Alternatively the current view can be reloaded by clicking on the *Tracing Tool* icon.
 After a refresh, the new skeleton should appear and can be used like any other skeleton.

+### Fetching partner fragments

+TBA